fontlabcom/getgo-fonts/docs/zotosans-khmer.md

 ---

-## Coto Sans Khmer
+## Zoto Sans Khmer

-Coto Sans Khmer is a design for the Khmer script.
+Zoto Sans Khmer is a design for the Khmer script.

 It contains 265 glyphs and 5 OpenType features, and supports 190 characters from the Unicode blocks: Khmer, Khmer Symbols, Basic Latin.